jameschang.co [experience] [/now] résumé.pdf ↓

 back-burner tastemakersapp.com ↗

-iOS restaurant-review app.
-1,000+ downloads in 3 months with no paid acquisition.
-Laravel 8 + PostgreSQL + Redis + Firebase push.
+iOS restaurant-review app with 1,000+ organic downloads in 3 months, Laravel + PostgreSQL + Redis backend.

 The Thirsty Pig